GitRoot

 Make changes

-This is the tricky bit for which no development guide exists.
-You make changes somewhere in the code.
-If you can, do the following things:
+This is the tricky part for which there is no development guide.
+You need to make changes somewhere in the code.
+If possible, do the following :

 Commit and push to submit a graft

-GitRoot is designed to help you on this stage.
+GitRoot is designed to help you for this stage.
 Commit and push you branch.
-Then pull changes on your branche and follow instruction in the newly crated grafts/nameBranch.md file.
+Then pull changes to your branch and follow instructions in the newly created grafts/nameBranch.md file.